Shakti: Precursors to later conceptions of Shakti

+Prominent characteristics of Vāc were subsequently incorporated into the identity of Saraswati, a minor river goddess in the Vedas, but later became the goddess of knowledge and the "Mother of the Vedas".
+The river Saraswati was worshiped as her waters were believed to provision spirit of fertility along her banks which had abundant crop cultivation.
+An epithet used for Saraswati in the Rigveda was "Ambitamā" or 'most motherly'.
+This was one of the earliest conception of motherly nature of female divinity and was later developed fully among the Shakta sects in the Puranic and the Tantric eras.

 Late Vedic-Upanishad era

 The Upanishads did not feature goddesses notably.
 However, the ideas devised during this era became significant in later conceptions of Shakti.

 The theory of Shakti advocated in Shakta Upanishads was predicated on the upanishadic idea of Brahman, a gender-neutral Absolute, considered God, whose nature is all-encompassing.
 The all-pervasive nature of Brahman gave rise to the belief that both human and divine, are in essence similar.
 This led to the concept of a connecting factor between the absolute and human — called Atman.
-At this time, unsurprisingly there was no emphasis on the divine feminine, as Brahman is considered neither male or female.
+At this time, unsurprisingly there was no emphasis on the divine feminine, as Brahman is neither male or female.

 The early Upanishads postulated a transcendental absolute — it cannot be depicted or understood, but be known only through Jñāna (insight, intuition).
 The later Upanishads however presented the idea of Saguna Brahman (manifest absolute), thus giving it an accessible form.
-The Shvetashvatara Upanishad portrayed Brahman as "manifest Lord or Īśvara", thereby enabling a "theistic relationship" between a deity and devotee.
+In the Shvetashvatara Upanishad, the impersonal Brahman becomes personal god, portrayed as "manifest Lord or Īśvara", thereby enabling a "theistic relationship" between deity and devotee.

+The Vedic ideations of Vāc reached their fulfillment in the Shvetashvatara were Ishvara is associated with 'Supreme Śakti' which was not a fully separate principle but belonged to him as his own.

 During the classical period

-The complete identification of the goddess with Shakti was not fully realised until the classical period of Hinduism (c.
+The complete identification of goddess with Shakti was not fully realised until the classical period of Hinduism (c.
 200 BCE to 1200 CE).
 This period saw the epics Ramayana and Mahabharata, including the Bhagavad Gita.
-The epics were largely complemented by Puranas, a body of literature built upon the ideas of Upanishads, but primarily made up of myth and legend which proclaim the supremacy of a particular deity and equate their nirguna (unmanifest) form with Brahman.
-Most of the Puranas were dedicated to male deities, particularly Vishnu and Shiva, however the later Shakta puranas were allotted to the goddess.
-Shakti worship that receded in the Vedic period became prominent from the classical period onward during which she was personified as Devi—a goddess.
+These were largely complemented by Puranas, a body of literature built upon the ideas of Upanishads, but primarily made up of myth and legend proclaiming supremacy of a particular deity and equating their nirguna (unmanifest) state with Brahman.
+Most Puranas were dedicated to male deities, particularly Vishnu and Shiva, later Shakta puranas were allotted to goddess.
+Shakti worship that receded in the Vedic period became prominent from late classical period (ca. 600 CE) onward during which she was personified as Devi (Goddess).